• Skip to main content

 To store: Scones are best served fresh and slightly warm.
 To store them, wrap them in plastic wrap or place them in a ziplock bag to prevent them from drying out and retain their moisture.
 Leave at room temperature.
 They should last 1 to 2 days.

 TIP 2: Don't overwork the dough.
-By pressing the dough together with your hands rather than over kneading will prevent the activation of gluten and in turn prevent tough scones when baked.
+Pressing the dough together with your hands rather than over-kneading will prevent the activation of gluten and in turn prevent tough scones when baked.
 It will help with our end goal of flaky layers!

 Nutrition